gsajith/blue-check-blocker/.github/SECURITY.md

 # Security Policy

-## Supported Versions

-Only the most recent version of this project is supported with security updates.
-Each new release deprecates all older versions.
+> **Note:** Only the most recent version of this project is supported with security updates.
+>
+> If you are using an older version, please update to the latest version.

 ## Reporting a Vulnerability

-If you discover a vulnerability, please report it using the [Security section](https://github.com/Foulest/blue-check-hider/security) in the GitHub repository.
+If you discover a vulnerability, please report it using the [Security section](security) in the GitHub repository.

 When reporting a vulnerability, please provide as much information as possible to help us understand the nature and scope of the potential issue.
 This should include: